Byron/jwalk/README.md

 then `walkdir` provides a smaller and more tested single threaded implementation.

-This crates parallelism happens at the directory level.
+This crate's parallelism happens at the directory level.
 It will help when walking deep file systems with many directories.
 It wont help when reading a single directory with many files.